-The College has improved to "Outstanding" financial health as classified by the Education and Skills Funding Agency, based on it's current three year financial plan.
+The College has achieved "Good" financial health, only marginally below the threshold for "Outstanding" as classified by the Education and Skills Funding Agency.
+Based on the current three year financial plan, the ESFA have classified our long term financial health as "Good".